ANSSI-FR/rust-guide/src/06_ffi.md

 [RFC 2195]: https://rust-lang.github.io/rfcs/2195-really-tagged-unions.html
 [Rust Reference: Type Layout]: https://doc.rust-lang.org/reference/type-layout.html

-### Pointers and references

-Although they are allowed by the Rust compiler, the use of Rust references in FFI should be avoided.
-It is particularly true when binding to and from C, because C has no references (in the sense of valid pointers):

-> ### Rule {{#check FFI-NOREF | Do not use unchecked references in FFI}}
->
-> In a secure Rust development, there must be no Rust reference types when
-> interfacing with C, in particular, in:
->
-> - the prototype of an imported or exported function,
-> - the type of an imported or exported global variables,
->
-> directly or indirectly (in a non-opaque subtype), except for `Option`-wrapped
-> references (see Note below).

-In case of binding to or from C++, it is possible to use Rust references on one side, and C++ references on the other.
-However, the C++ code should be checked against pointer/reference confusion.
-Other reasonable exceptions include C variants allowing for non-null type checking, e.g. Microsoft SAL annotated code.

-> ### Rule {{#check FFI-CKPTR | Check foreign pointers}}
->
-> In a secure Rust development, any Rust code that dereferences a foreign
-> pointer must check their validity beforehand.
-> In particular, pointers must be checked to be non-null before any use.

-Stronger approaches such as _tagged pointers_ are possible if the pointed value is only manipulated from the Rust side of an FFI boundary.

-> ### Note
->
-> `Option<&T>` and `Option<&mut T>` for any `T: Sized` are allowable in FFI
-> instead of pointers with explicit nullity checks.
-Due to the Rust guaranteed
-> “nullable pointer optimization”, a nullable pointer is acceptable on the C
-> side.
-The C `NULL` is understood as `None` in Rust while a non-null
-> pointer is encapsulated in `Some`.

 ### Type consistency

 > ### Rule {{#check FFI-TCONS | Use consistent types at FFI boundaries}}